dfreerksen/dfreerksen.github.com/_posts/2015-03-15-getting-started-with-jekyll.md

 * Minimal knowledge of the command line
 * Ruby

-First, start of Terminal.
+First, start up Terminal.
 Terminal is located at `/Applications/Utilities/Terminal.app`.
 You can either browse Finder to find the application or enter `Terminal` into Spotlight and it will find it for you.

 If you are on a Mac, Ruby came pre-installed on your computer.
 Just out of curiosity, let's check the version of Ruby we are running: